dexterski007/The-Maze-Project/README.md

 # 🌟 The Maze Project 🌟

 Welcome to **The Maze Project**!
-This project showcases a maze generation and solving algorithm using SDL2 and raytracing.
+This project showcases a maze game with custom maps using SDL2 and raytracing.
 Dive into the world of mazes and experience the magic of real-time rendering!

+### 🌐 Project Website

+Check out our project website to learn more about The Maze Project: [Project Website](https://dexterski007.github.io/The-Maze-Project/)

+### 👥 LinkedIn Profile

+Connect with us on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/mohamed-boujelfa-128b0a287/)

 ## 📋 Table of Contents
 - [Installation](#installation)